Home > Design > Barrel

 The barrel is the rigid metal tube through which the bullet travels once fired.
 It includes several critical features:

-• Chamber – The rear portion where the cartridge seats and is fired.
+• Chamber: The rear portion that contains the cartridge when fired.

 The barrel defines how energy is transferred to the bullet, how stable its trajectory is, and how the firearm performs under different conditions.